Strategy Fundamentals for the strategy function: Developing robust strategies

 5 - 9 October 2020

 Strategy is about making choices about where and where not to play, how to win in your chosen space, where to invest and disinvest and how to allocate resources between many competing priorities.
 When you make these choices, you never know everything you would like to know.
 Strategy is fundamentally about making decisions under uncertainty.

-These skills are not systematically developed during a career spent in operations or specialized positions, but these are core skills for members of the strategy function.
-The aim of the Ashridge Strategic Management Centre (ASMC ) Strategy Bootcamp is to help your strategy team to boost their current understanding of strategic thinking and develop the specific skills they need to perform their role effectively, regardless of their background.
+These skills are not systematically developed during a career spent in operations or specialised positions, but they are core skills for members of the strategy function.
+The aim of the Strategic Management Centre (SMC) Strategy Bootcamp is to help your strategy team or incoming senior leaders boost their understanding of strategic thinking and develop the specific skills they need to perform their role effectively, regardless of their background.
 Given the current challenges facing company strategists, the 2020 version will add an updated focus on resetting strategy and managing strategy through uncertainty.

 The strategy team is often deliberately composed of diverse individuals with varying backgrounds.
-While this diversity is usually a strength, it often means that the strategy background of individuals can be limited.
-Unfortuntaly, most current executive education offering tems to either focus on the basics of strategy, one specific aspect, or are directed only at members of the C-suite.
-As we work closley with strategy leaders and their teams, and we created this course to equip these team members with what they need to perform their roles and also so participants can share experiences with people from other companies.
+While this diversity can strengthen the team, it often means that the strategy background of individuals can be limited.
+As we work closely with strategy leaders and their teams and understand their challenges, we created this course to equip members of these teams with what they need to perform their roles and enable participants to share experiences with people playing the same role in other companies.

 The Bootcamp covers the following areas:

 *NEW: Resetting strategy: Growing out of a downturn through Survive- Reset – Thrive

 Strategy, value creation and competitive advantage, and the key pieces of a strategy story